The following compound has been found to be an inhibitor of penic... | Channels for Pearson+

 Textbook QuestionTextbook Question

 The following compound has been found to be an inhibitor of penicillinase.
 The enzyme can be reactivated by hydroxylamine (NH2OH).
-Propose a mechanism to account for the reactivation.
+Propose a mechanism to account for the inhibition.

 Verified Solution